NASCAR Winston Cup Series era: 1990–1999

 In 1994, NASCAR held the first Brickyard 400 at Indianapolis Motor Speedway.

 Earnhardt won his seventh and final Winston Cup Championship in 1994 and his long-awaited Daytona 500 victory in 1998, assisting to his rise to national recognition as well as the recognition of the Winston series in general.
 Terry Labonte won the Winston Cup Series Championship for the second and final time in 1996 driving for Hendrick Motorsports.
 Various other racers won the series in the subsequent years prior to the decline of the series after turn of the century.

-In 1997 Jeff Gordon became the second an last winner of the Winston Million.
+In 1997 Jeff Gordon became the second and last winner of the Winston Million.

 The Winston Million was replaced with a similar program, the Winston No Bull Five, in 1998.
 This program awarded one million dollars to any driver who won a prestigious race after finishing in the top five of the most previous prestigious race.

 Between 1997 and 1998, the winner's prize money for the Daytona 500 tripled.
 This coincided with a decline of popularity in American Championship Car Racing.

 RJR's sponsorship became more controversial in the wake of the 1998 Tobacco Industry Settlement that sharply restricted avenues for tobacco advertising, including sports sponsorships.

 In 1999, NASCAR made a new agreement with Fox Broadcasting, Turner Broadcasting, and NBC.
 The contract, signed for eight years for Fox and six years for NBC and Turner, was valued at $2.4 billion.